Alternating Sit-up

 - 1

-Lie on your back with your knees bent at a 90-degree angle and feet flat on the floor.
-Place your hands behind your head without pulling on your neck.
+Lie on your back with your knees bent and feet flat on the floor, hip-width apart.
+Place your hands lightly behind your head, keeping your elbows wide.

 - 2